Justintime50/trix-tools/README.md

 [![NPM](https://img.shields.io/npm/v/trix-tools)](https://www.npmjs.com/package/trix-tools)
 [![Licence](https://img.shields.io/github/license/justintime50/trix-tools)](https://opensource.org/licenses/mit-license.php)

 The [Trix Text Editor](https://github.com/basecamp/trix) is a WYSIWYG editor in the browser, allowing for easy text input in your projects.
-It has a few drawbacks though like not being able to render YouTube embeded videos or Twitter (X) Tweets out of the box.
-Trix Tools comes with various tools to help when using Trix in your projects.
+It has a few drawbacks though like not being able to render YouTube embeded videos, Twitter (X) Tweets, image links, or code blocks out of the box.
+Trix Tools comes with various tools to help render that input content when using Trix in your projects.

 ## Install